SWC-Advanced-Microscopy/MATLAB_DAQmx_examples/code/basicConcepts/readme.txt

 is defined and used in MATLAB.
 Programming GUIs and DAQ tasks is often more natural using classes.
-Before proceeding with these examples read this page: https://www.mathworks.com/help/matlab/matlab_oop/why-use-object-oriented-design.html The goal of the following examples is simply to give you a flavor of what object-oriented programming is about.
+Before proceeding with these examples read this page: https://www.mathworks.com/help/matlab/matlab_oop/why-use-object-oriented-design.html The goal of the following examples is simply to give you an overview of what object-oriented programming is about.

 simpleOOexample  -  How to build and work with a simple class listenerExample  -  Uses a notifier, listener, and a callback function to more elegantly perform